JoViatrix/civctp2/README.md

 You will probably need GCC 5.x or later to build.
 The code doesn't seem to build on GCC 4.8.

-You will need SDL 2.0, SDL_Mixer 2.0, SDL_Image 2.0.
+You will need SDL3 >= 3.3.0, SDL3_Mixer >= 3.3.0, SDL3_Image >= 3.3.0.
 To be able to play movies you also need ffmpeg libraries (some).
 You will also need `byacc` and `flex`.
-On Debian and friends, use `sudo apt install libsdl2-dev libsdl2-mixer-dev libsdl2-image-dev libtiff-dev libavcodec-dev libavformat-dev libswscale-dev byacc flex` to install them all.
+On Debian and friends, use `sudo apt install libtiff-dev libavcodec-dev libavformat-dev libswscale-dev byacc flex` to install most of them.
+For SDL3 you will need to compile from source SDL3, SDL3_Mixer, SDL3_Image since SDL3 >= 3.3.0 is not yet released as stable.

 The build itself is pretty classing and straight forward:

 ```
 ./autogen.sh
-CFLAGS="$CFLAGS -O3 -fuse-ld=gold" CXXFLAGS="$CXXFLAGS -fpermissive -O3 -fuse-ld=gold" ./configure --enable-silent-rules
+CFLAGS="$CFLAGS -O3" CXXFLAGS="$CXXFLAGS -fpermissive -O3" ./configure --enable-silent-rules
 make -j$(nproc)
 ```